-- there are prohibitively high service charges; - schemes comprise less than 6 units; • - the development comprises a single block retirement scheme; or • - the Council wishes to use such funding to develop its own housing.
+- there are prohibitively high service charges; - schemes comprise less than 6 units; - the development comprises a single block retirement scheme; or - the Council wishes to use such funding to develop its own housing.

 In such cases a financial contribution payable prior to works commencing and reflecting the full cost of providing alternative serviced land for the required number of units (rounded up if the resultant number is not a whole number), will be sought.
 The amount per unit will depend on the size, location and type of affordable housing required to be provided by the scheme.
-The contribution and attached provisions will be detailed in a planning obligation.
+The contribution will be sought through an appropriate planning obligation.

-Development proposals will be expected to optimise the use of land, and any proposal which appears to have an artificially low density, in order to avoid the required thresholds for affordable housing, or reduce the amount of affordable housing to be provided, may be refused planning permission.
-Sites must also not be deliberately sub-divided in order to avoid the required affordable housing threshold being met or to reduce the amount of affordable housing required.
+Development proposals will be expected to make efficient use of land, and any proposal which appears to have an artificially low density, in order to avoid the required thresholds for affordable housing, may be refused planning permission.
+The same will also apply to any site which appears to have been deliberately sub-divided, as a possible measure to avoid the required affordable housing threshold.